SantiagoFerreiraC/Copilot/README.md

 - `main.py`: This is the main file of the project.
 - `model.py`: This file contains the model implementation.
 - `crear.py`: This file is responsible for creating something.
+- `unitarios.py`: This file contains the unit tests for the project.

 ## Installation